 The Tikveš Plains are the place to go to sample Macedonia's wines © Marjan Lazarevski, Flickr

 North Macedonia has a very old history of winemaking going back to Philip II of Macedon, and there are several indigenous grapes varieties that make a very quaffable vino.
 Although Macedonian wines are little known, they easily rival better-known wines from the Balkans.
 Head to Kavadarci, the wine capital of North Macedonia, where the country’s biggest vineyard, Tikveš Wines, is based.
 Neighbouring Negotino and Demir Kapija are also home to great vineyards.

 An extinct volcanic crater

-Deep in the belly of an ancient and burnt-out volcanic crater is the small village of Kratovo, a place not to be missed on a trip to Macedonia.
-There is so much to see here: nearby are Stone Age observatories at Cocev Kamen and Kokino, cave dwellings at Konjuh, the wonderful Monastery of Sv Gavril Lesnovski, volcanic droplets from the volcano that once was, the rock formations known as the Stone Dolls, and the place is littered with Stone Age rock art.
-Kratovo is also home to one of the nicest traditional homestays anywhere in Macedonia, making it a great base to explore this little-visited but fascinating region of Macedonia.
+Deep in the belly of an ancient and burnt-out volcanic crater is the small village of Kratovo, a place not to be missed on a trip to North Macedonia.
+There is so much to see here: nearby are Stone Age observatories at Cocev Kamen and Kokino, cave dwellings at Konjuh, the wonderful Monastery of Sv Gavril Lesnovski, volcanic droplets from the now-extinct volcano, the rock formations known as the Stone Dolls, not to mention the place is littered with Stone Age rock art.
+Kratovo is also home to one of the nicest traditional homestays anywhere in North Macedonia, making it a great base to explore this little-visited but fascinating region.